conduktor/conduktor-docs/docs/gateway/get-started/docker.md

 :::info
 By default, Gateway assumes you want the same security protocol between your clients and Gateway, and between Gateway and Kafka.

-However, that this example uses `DELEGATED_SASL_PLAINTEXT` for the `GATEWAY_SECURITY_PROTOCOL`.
+However, this example uses `DELEGATED_SASL_PLAINTEXT` for the `GATEWAY_SECURITY_PROTOCOL`.
 For quick start purposes, this avoids needing to configure SSL certificates when connecting to Conduktor Gateway.
 :::

 ```bash